Health promotion: History

-The "American" definition of health promotion, first promulgated by the American Journal of Health Promotion in the late 1980s, focuses more on the delivery of services with a bio-behavioral approach rather than environmental support using a settings approach.
-Later the power on the environment over behavior was incorporated.
+The "American" definition of health promotion, first promulgated by the American Journal of Health Promotion in the late 1980s, focuses more on the delivery of educational services with a bio-behavioral approach rather than process and environmental support using systems thinking and settings approach.
 The Health Promotion Glossary 2021 reinforces the international 1986 definition.

-The WHO, in collaboration with other organizations, has subsequently co-sponsored international conferences including the 2015 Okanagan Charter on Health Promotion Universities and Colleges.
+The WHO, in collaboration with other organizations, has subsequently encouraged several international conferences.
+One in Kelowna, British Columbia, Canada, resulted in the "2015 International Okanagan Charter on Health Promoting Universities and Colleges".

-In November 2019, researchers reported, based on an international study of 27 countries, that caring for families is the main motivator for people worldwide.
+The health promotion process in the Ottawa Charter includes the ability of people to: advocate (to boost the factors which encourage health), enable (allowing all people to achieve health equity) and mediate (through collaboration across all sectors).
+Health promotion has the ability to engage communities toward action as planetary health becomes the number one determinate of human health.

 Settings-based approach

 The WHO's settings approach to health promotion, Healthy Settings, looks at the settings as individual systems that link community participation, equity, empowerment, and partnership to actions that promote health.
 According to the WHO, a setting is "the place or social context in which people engage in daily activities in which environmental, organizational, and personal factors interact to affect health and wellbeing."
 There are 11 recognized settings in this approach: cities, villages, municipalities and communities, schools, workplaces, markets, homes, islands, hospitals, prisons, and universities.